FredHutch/easybuild-life-sciences/docs/bio-modules.md

  HTSlib also provides the bgzip, htsfile, and tabix utilities
  - [Homer/v4.9-foss-2016b](http://homer.ucsd.edu/homer/download.html)  HOMER (Hypergeometric Optimization of Motif EnRichment) is a suite of tools for Motif Discovery and ChIP-Seq analysis.
 It is a collection of command line programs for unix-style operating systems written in mostly perl and c++.
 Homer was primarily written as a de novo motif discovery algorithm that is well suited for finding 8-12 bp motifs in large scale genomics data.
  - [IGV/2.3.93-Java-1.8.0_121](http://www.broadinstitute.org/software/igv/)  The Integrative Genomics Viewer (IGV) is a high-performance visualization tool for interactive exploration of large, integrated genomic datasets.
 It supports a wide variety of data types, including array-based and next-generation sequence data, and genomic annotations.
+ - [IGV/2.4.14-Java-1.8.0_121](http://www.broadinstitute.org/software/igv/)  The Integrative Genomics Viewer (IGV) is a high-performance visualization tool for interactive exploration of large, integrated genomic datasets.
+It supports a wide variety of data types, including array-based and next-generation sequence data, and genomic annotations.
  - [IGVTools/2.3.93-Java-1.8.0_121](http://www.broadinstitute.org/software/igv/)  This package contains command line utilities for preprocessing,